Michelle Pfeiffer On Her Exile From Hollywood And Feeling Like A Fraud

 Michelle Pfeiffer Comes Clean About Her Absence From Hollywood

 Ms. Pfeiffer hasn’t been completely abandoned by Hollywood.
 To be fair, Michelle has been seen in a few films over the years, but rarely enough that her absence has been keenly felt by fans.
-As US Weekly reports, Michelle is back and it looks like she means to reclaim her former level of glory.
+As Us Weekly reports, Michelle is back and it looks like she means to reclaim her former level of glory.
 Having just starred in an early 2017 release, Where Is Kira?, Pfeiffer will soon be seen in Mother! and has two more projects set to premiere as well.

 Michelle reveals that she essentially sabotaged her own career by putting her children ahead of her career.
 Pfeiffer says she has always really enjoyed acting and being on a movie set has never left her feeling dissatisfied, but her greater concern was for her children and, to that end, she became very selective about which films she would take on.
 She says her criteria for opting to act in any given film came down to how it would affect her children’s lives, so she based her decisions on film locations, duration of shooting schedules, and how disruptive it would be for her family.